 - Heart failure and heart attacks

-The effects of a failure to diagnose can hardly be understated.
+The effects of a failure to diagnose in Chicago can hardly be understated.
 The patient could be facing the following:

 - Delayed treatment.
 The disease or condition may worsen while the victim is unaware of the danger.
 Many diseases must be caught early if the patient is to have a chance at recovery.
 When precious days and weeks are lost, there’s a greater chance the patient won’t be able to get better.